tidalf/udoo-xbmc-bsp/README.md

-# Freescale's Community Yocto BSP (updated to add meta-tid)
+# Udoo xbmc BSP
+(based on freescale's community yocto bsp)

 This BSP use freescale's one and add support for udoo board and xbmc It's forked from the work of Wolfgar (https://github.com/wolfgar) and Rehsack (https://github.com/rehsack)